 No worries!
 The Volumetrics diet isn’t about cutting foods out.
 It’s about balance.

-The aim of the game here: to increase the amount of health-promoting foods and decrease the amount of health-depleting ones.
+The aim of the game here is to increase the amount of health-promoting foods and decrease the amount of health-depleting ones.
 More veggies, fruit, and lean protein; less cake and pizza.

 So, to start seeing the benefits of a Volumetrics eating style, try a simple step like shrinking your pizza down a size and throwing a salad on the side.